coditech0926/truffle-exercises-js/ExampleToken/README.md

-Here, I will assume you have already installed correctly the ```geth``` client and show most part of the rest.
+Here, I will assume you have already installed correctly the ```geth``` client and show most of the rest part.

 We first start the client in ```--light``` mode: